-Choose from a wide range of very competitively priced ski goggles from top brands including Oakley and Bollé.
-Enhance your vision and improve depth perception with our range of goggles.
-For ski goggles that can be worn over spectacles look for ‘OTG’ in the headline description.
+A selection of very competitively priced ski goggles.
+For goggles that can be worn over spectacles look for ‘OTG’ in the headline description.

 See also our selection of Ski Sunglasses.

 At the bottom of this page is a full length article that might help you make the right ski eyewear choice.

 How to make the right ski eyewear choice

 For anyone going skiing, snowboarding or even walking at high altitude it’s essential to wear goggles or good quality UV400 rated sunglasses because on mountains the sun’s harmful ultraviolet rays are easily underestimated, with a high risk of sunburn and ultimately skin cancer (including cancer of the eyelids) and eye cataracts.
 Because mountain air is cool, it gives a false sense of security about the sunlight.
 But the higher the altitude, the greater the ultraviolet radiation (UVR), because there is less atmosphere to screen out the harmful rays.
 Research has shown that eyes can receive up to 2.5 times more UVR on mountains than at sea level.
 Even when the eyes are turned away from the sun, they can still get over 85 per cent more UVR on snow.
 This can cause conditions such as photokeratitis (snow blindness), which can lead to inflammation and cataracts.